SNodeC/snode.c/README.md

 # Simple NODE in C++ (SNode.C)

-**Claim**: It has certainly never been easier to develop WEB and networking applications in C++ (Please refute me in case).

-[SNode.C](https://volkerchristian.github.io/snode.c-doc/html/index.html) is a very simple to use lightweight highly extendable event driven layer-based framework for network applications in the spirit of node.js written entirely in C\+\+.
+[SNode.C](https://volkerchristian.github.io/snode.c-doc/html/index.html) is a very simple to use lightweight highly extensible event driven layer-based framework for network applications in the spirit of node.js written entirely in C\+\+.

-The development of the  framework started during the summer semester 2020 in the context of the course **Network and Distributed Systems** of the masters program [**Interactive Media**](https://www.fh-ooe.at/en/hagenberg-campus/studiengaenge/master/interactive-media/) at the departement [**Informatics, Communications and Media**](https://www.fh-ooe.at/en/hagenberg-campus/) at the [**University of Applied Sciences Upper Austria, Campus Hagenberg**](https://www.fh-ooe.at/en/) to give students an insight into the fundamental techniques of network and web frameworks.
+The development of the  framework started during the summer semester 2020 in the context of the course **Network and Distributed Systems** of the masters program [**Interactive Media**](https://www.fh-ooe.at/en/hagenberg-campus/studiengaenge/master/interactive-media/) at the department [**Informatics, Communications and Media**](https://www.fh-ooe.at/en/hagenberg-campus/) at the [**University of Applied Sciences Upper Austria, Campus Hagenberg**](https://www.fh-ooe.at/en/) to give students an insight into the fundamental techniques of network and web frameworks.

 Main focus (but not only) of the framework is "Machine to Machine" (M2M) communication and here especially the field of "Internet of Things" (IoT).

 # Table of Content
 <!--ts-->

 * [Simple NODE in C++ (SNode.C)](#simple-node-in-c-snodec)
 * [Table of Content](#table-of-content)
 * [License](#license)